Phigoes/Phigoes/README.md

 I am a full-stack .net developer from Brazil :brazil:.

 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
-- 🎓 Graduated at Fatec Sorocaba
+- 🎓 Graduated in System Analysis and Development at Fatec Sorocaba
 - 🌱 I’m currently learning .NET C#, Javascript, HTML5, CSS3, Angular, Typescript, Elixir

 ### 👨‍💻 Languages :